Theoretical calculation of the fine-structure constant and the permittivity of the vacuum: Abstract

 \section{Abstract}

-Light traveling through the vacuum interacts with virtual particles similarly to the way that light traveling through a dielectric interacts with ordinary matter.
+Light traveling through the vacuum interacts with vacuum fluctuations similarly to the way that light traveling through a dielectric interacts with ordinary matter.
 And just as the permittivity of a dielectric can be calculated, the permittivity $\epsilon_0$ of the vacuum can be calculated, yielding an equation for the fine-structure constant $\alpha$.
-The most important contributions to the value of $\alpha$ arise from interactions in the vacuum of photons with virtual, bound states of charged lepton-antilepton pairs.
-Considering only these contributions, the fully screened $\alpha \cong 1/(8^2\sqrt{3\pi/2}) \cong 1/139$.
+The most important contributions to the value of $\alpha$ arise from the interaction of photons with charged lepton-antilepton vacuum fluctuations that appear in the vacuum as on-shell, bound states.
+Considering these contributions only to first order in alpha, the fully screened $\alpha \cong 1/(8^2\sqrt{3\pi/2}) \cong 1/139$.

 The fine-structure constant $\alpha$, which has a value independent of the choice of units, is given by \footnote{SI units are used throughout.}